afranson/workout_c/README.md

 ```
 ./bin/workout a | fzf
 # ^ Use your searcher of choice (grep, sed, fzf, etc.) to find that one workout you did for a month two years ago that started with a p and had two t's

 alias wod='date; /path/to/git_repo/bin/workouts | grep -E "(Days|$(date | cut -c 1-3))"'
 # ^ See all of the workouts slotted for today (assuming you use 3+ letter abbreviations [Mon, Tue, ...] for the "Days" field)
 ```

 ## Install

+Clone the repo, enter the base directory, 'make clean' it, remove the default workout entries, and run 'make'.
+The workouts datafile is in data/, which must currently sit in bin/../data (data/ must be in same dir as bin/).
+Alias to the bin/ directory and enjoy.

 ```
 git clone https://github.com/afranson/workouts
+cd workouts
+make clean
+rm data/workoutinfo.txt data/workoutinfo.txt.full
 make
 ```

-Clone the repo, enter the base directory and run 'make'.
-The workouts datafile is in data/, which must currently sit in bin/../data (data/ must be in same dir as bin/).
-Alias to the bin/ directory and enjoy.
+You may need to install 'make' and 'gcc' depending on your distro and prior install history.